01mf02/jq-lang-spec/semantics.md

   values and errors, but never a break result.
 - $\jqite{\$x}{f}{g}$: Returns the output of $f$ if $\$x$ is bound to a "true" value (neither null nor false for JSON, see @sec:json), else returns the output of $g$.
-- $.[p]^?$: Accesses parts of the input value;
+- $.[p]^?$: Accesses parts of the input value; see @sec:values.
-  see @sec:value-ops for the definitions of the operators.
+  Wellformedness ensures that
-  When evaluating this, the indices contained in $p$ have been substituted by values.
+  the indices contained in $p$ have been substituted by values.
 - $\jqfold{\fold}{f_x}{\$x}{(.; f; g)}$: Folds $f$ over the values returned by $f_x$, starting with the current input as accumulator.
   The current accumulator value is provided to $f$ as input value and